MicrosoftDocs/office-developer-client-docs/docs/access/access-desktop-database-reference/ado-code-examples.md

 > [!NOTE]
-> <P>Paste the entire code example into your code editor.
-The example may not run correctly if partial examples are used or if paragraph formatting is lost.</P>
+> Paste the entire code example into your code editor.
+The example may not run correctly if partial examples are used or if paragraph formatting is lost.